Now everyone can try Find My AirPods for iOS and Night Shift for Mac

 You can sign up for the iOS and macOS public beta programs here.

-If you're downloading betas its best to do so on non-primary machines that are fully backed up.
+If you're downloading betas it;s best to do so on non-primary machines that are fully backed up.

 Are you signed up for the beta programs?
 Would you recommend them to others?
 Share your thoughts in the comments section below